How to Build High-Functioning Teams

 If you want to build a strong, integrated, high-performing team, you need clear objectives, communications, priorities and an understanding of the roles and responsibilities of each player.
 It’s often overwhelming.
 Where do you start?
-I started by implementing the Pragmatic Marketing methodology with one of my product teams and continued using it as my career progressed because it works and delivers results.
+I started by implementing the Pragmatic Institute methodology with one of my product teams and continued using it as my career progressed because it works and delivers results.

 I’ve found that building a strong, integrated high-performing product team can be boiled down to four major steps.

 - Create a shared future for the team

 - Develop a common vocabulary for a stronger community